casson-projects-2020/fable-facet/tutorial.md

 ## Step3: Run the installer
 ### Run the linux commands to install
 Click to copy this code to the terminal and type enter.
 This is the last step.
+Creating the infrastructure may take a while.
+After you see the "All done" message in the terminal, you can close this tab and get back to FableFacet site to use the AI Storytelling feature.

 ```bash
 chmod +x entrypoint.sh && ./entrypoint.sh